Introduction

 -

-A rich set of data types, including the standard SQL datatypes, dates, times, intervals, arrays, maps, user-defined types
+A rich set of data types, including the standard SQL datatypes, dates, times, intervals, arrays, maps, user-defined types, variant

 -